cram2/pycram/doc/source/designators.rst

 Object designators represent objects in (simulated) world.
 The description of object designators can take names and types that the object should match.
-The :meth:`~pycram.designators.object_designator.ObjectDesignatorDescription.ground` method returns an object with all its data attached that matches the description.
+The :meth:`~pycram.designator.ObjectDesignatorDescription.ground` method returns an object with all its data attached that matches the description.
-The :meth:`~pycram.designators.object_designator.ObjectDesignatorDescription.__iter__` method iterates over all objects that match the description.
+The :meth:`~pycram.designator.ObjectDesignatorDescription.__iter__` method iterates over all objects that match the description.

 Contributing Object Designators
 -------------------------------
 Object Designators should always be part of an object designator description.
-The general class structure is seen in :mod:`~pycram.designators.object_designator.ObjectDesignatorDescription`.
+The general class structure is seen in :mod:`~pycram.designator.ObjectDesignatorDescription`.
 New object description need to inherit from the general object description.
 If the object they ground to differs from the base object, a `dataclass <https://docs.python.org/3/library/dataclasses.html>`_. should be created inside the new description.
 The dataclass is one element that matches the description.